ctiedt/foundry-remote/README.md

-# PluginTemplate
+# FoundryVTT Remote

-A simple plugin you can use as a starting point for your amazing creations!

-For more information checkout [the docs](https://streamcontroller.github.io/docs/latest/).
+A plugin for controlling music and combat on FoundryVTT.